ucb-datalab/ucb-datalab.github.io/index.md

 * “Show & tell” progress reports + instructor lecture
 * 3 or 4 labs + final project & presentation
 * Will require a fair amount of dedicated coding time
-* It WILL count as an astro major elective in Spring 2019
+* It WILL fulfill the astro major lab requreiment in Spring 2019
 * Ugrad/Grad together/Grads will do a more in-depth labs

+#### Office Hours

+Mondays 4-7pm in 131 Campbell Hall

 #### Office Hours